 - 14.5.3.
-Despite clauses 14.5.1 and 14.5.2: - (a) a supply restoration payment is not required to be made by a distributor: - (i) for a planned interruption effected with the prior agreement of a customer; or - (ii) for an unplanned interruption which is not restored within the time specified in clause 14.5.1 at the request of the customer. - (b) a planned interruption requested by a customer is not to be counted in determining whether a low reliability payment must be made by a distributor. - 14.5.4.
-A distributor is excused from making a supply restoration payment or a low reliability payment if the obligation to make the payment arises from any of the following events: - (a) load shedding due to a shortfall in generation, but excluding a shortfall in embedded generation that has been contracted to provide network support, except where prior approval has been obtained from the Commission; - (b) automatic load shedding due to the operation of under frequency relays following the occurrence of a power system underfrequency condition; - (c) load shedding at the direction of AEMO or a system operator; - (d) supply interruptions caused by a failure of the shared transmission network; - (e) interruptions caused by a failure of transmission connection assets except where the interruptions were due to: - (i) actions, or inactions, of the distributor that are inconsistent with good industry practice; or - (ii) inadequate planning of the transmission network connection points and where the distributor has responsibility for that part of the transmission connection planning;
+Despite clauses 14.5.1 and 14.5.2: - (a) a supply restoration payment is not required to be made by a distributor. - (i) for a planned interruption effected with the prior agreement of a customer; or - (ii) for an unplanned interruption which is not restored within the time specified in clause 14.5.1 at the request of the customer. - (b) a planned interruption requested by a customer is not to be counted in determining whether a low reliability payment must be made by a distributor. - 14.5.4.
+A distributor is excused from making a supply restoration payment or a low reliability payment if the obligation to make the payment arises from any of the following events: - (a) load shedding due to a shortfall in generation, but excluding a shortfall in embedded generation that has been contracted to provide network support, except where prior approval has been obtained from the Commission;

+- (b) automatic load shedding due to the operation of under frequency relays following the occurrence of a power system underfrequency condition; - (c) load shedding at the direction or instruction of AEMO, AEMO's authorised agent, or a system operator, - (d) interruptions caused by a failure of: - (i) the shared transmission network; - (ii) transmission connection assets; or - (iii) assets forming part of a distribution system that is not owned or operated by the distributor, except where the interruptions were due to:

-- (f) where prior approval has been obtained from the Commission, load shedding due to a shortfall in demand response initiatives; - (g) the operation of any equipment, plant or technology installed for the purposes of bushfire safety mitigation in connection with an electric line (other than a private line) that is above the surface of land and in a hazardous bushfire risk area, for example REFCL, circuit breakers, or an automatic circuit recloser, on a day declared to be a total fire ban day or a code red day, in an area for which a total fire ban day or a code red day has been declared; - (h) an interruption caused or extended by a direction from state or federal emergency services, provided that a fault in, or the operation of, the distribution system did not cause, in whole or part, the event giving rise to the direction. - 14.5.5.
-A distributor who is excused from making a supply restoration payment or a low reliability payment under clause 14.5.4 must, within 30 business days of the event occurring, notify the Commission in writing identifying: - (a) the relevant event in clause 14.5.4 that is applicable and a description of the circumstances of that event; - (b) the impact of the event on the distributor's reliability performance; and - (c) the extent of the exclusion of liability to make supply restoration payments or low reliability payments.
+- (A) actions, or inactions, of the distributor that are inconsistent with good industry practice; or - (B) inadequate planning of the transmission network connection points and where the distributor has responsibility for that part of the transmission connection planning; - (e) where prior approval has been obtained from the Commission, load shedding due to a shortfall in demand response initiatives; - (f) the operation of any equipment, plant or technology installed for the purposes of bushfire safety mitigation in connection with an electric line (other than a private line) that is above the surface of land and in a hazardous bushfire risk area, for example REFCL, circuit breakers, or an automatic circuit recloser, on a day declared to be a total fire ban day or a code red day, in an area for which a total fire ban day or a code red day has been declared; - (g) an interruption caused or extended by a direction from state or federal emergency services, provided that a fault in, or the operation of, the distribution system did not cause, in whole or part, the event giving rise to the direction. - 14.5.5.
+A distributor who is excused from making a supply restoration payment or a low reliability payment under clause 14.5.4 must, within 30 business days after the end of the quarter in which the event occurred, notify the Commission in writing identifying: - (a) the relevant event in clause 14.5.4 that is applicable and a description of the circumstances of that event; - (b) the impact of the event on the distributor's reliability performance; and - (c) the extent of the exclusion of liability to make supply restoration payments or low reliability payments.